Effective January 3, 2014

 Enforcement and Dispute Resolution

 If you have any questions, complaints, or disputes regarding how ACA handles or protects your Information, please bring it to ACA’s attention (see “How to Contact ACA” below).
-In compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, ACA commits to resolve complaints about your privacy and our collection or use of personal information from EU or Swiss residents.
-European Union or Swiss individuals with inquiries or complaints regarding this Policy should first contact ACA (see “How to Contact ACA” below).
+In compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, ACA commits to resolve complaints about your privacy and our collection or use of personal information from EU, UK, or Swiss residents.
+European Union, UK, or Swiss individuals with inquiries or complaints regarding this Policy should first contact ACA (see “How to Contact ACA” below).

 ACA is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.